 - taking care of the environment, and much more

-These services cost over £60 million a year.
-Half of that is paid for by fees, charges and sales we levy, and all those have dropped dramatically in the last three months.
+These services, along with contributions to fund capital investment, cost over £60 million a year.
+About half of that is covered by fees, charges and sales, but all of those have dropped dramatically since the pandemic began in March 2020.

-Car park charges, admissions to leisure centres, theatres and events, and hire of spaces like Hylands Park all help pay for these services.
-During the pandemic, these income-generating venues are closed, which means that there is a significant budget shortfall.
+Our income from car park charges, admissions to leisure centres, theatres and events, and hire of spaces like Hylands Estate have fallen due to the pandemic.
+This had led to the significant budget shortfall.